amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 As a tool for language science
 ------------------------------

 In the course of developing the tool, we have identified several features implicit to the problem of error-detection and correction in general, as well as language linting specifically.

-Additionally, the normative content inherent in proselint right now is unnecessary.
-We could use this merely to detect whether people use various words.
+Linguistics has largely focused on the problem of how people successfully learn language, or how people's errors(especially children's errors) indicate the underlying structure of the language learning mechanism (such as overregularisation observed in young English speakers :cite:`marcus1992overregularization`).
+Focus on identifying the stylistic errors in peoples' speech does not fit the descriptivist approach common to linguists.

+There are no annotated corpora capable of providing stylistic false-positive rates.
+The theoretical work analysing lintscores and the problem of error-detection from a framework inspired by signal detection theory would be difficult to fathom without first postulating the existence of such a corpus.

+Additionally, the we can view proselint from a descriptivist perspective, where we silence the suggestions and merely identify cases where rules are violated.
+We could use this merely to detect style violations as stylometric features, in contrast to standard stylometric measures that look at the absolute usage of language (not in contrast to a stylistic standard).
+In a sense, this would allow us not to identify authors based on their language use, but on their language misuse.
+..
 By doing that proselint acts as a stylometric feature extractor unlike any other.
 This opens the door to a variety of possibilities for future applications and generalisations of this kind of a platform.

+For example, we have emphasised cases where there are accepted unique best practices in word usage, but the proselint infrastructure could also be applied to identify cases where there is more than one acceptable usage choice.
+One could take a document and identify those cases where multiple words could be conveyed.
+Then, assuming that both parties have the source document, a modified version that encodes messages based on word choice would be able pass those messages without demonstrating itself to have been an encoded message at all.
+So with moderate modifications, proselint could be a system for designing content aware steganographic systems, conveying hidden messages in their choice of words and styles.

 E.g.,